Software Option for Plus versions

 Exploded isometric view of part of the model showing embankment support and the beginning of the first span

-Analysis and results
+Analysis

-Typical axial force results plot from LUSAS showing force in continually welded rails from temperature loading to the deck
+Typical axial force results plot from LUSAS showing force in continually welded rails from temperature loading to the deck.

 For multi-span and multi-deck structures such as that shown above the interaction between the embankments / abutments and other decks means that the behaviour can be complex.
 As an example, when considering only thermal loading on a structure having continually welded track it is common to see a reversal of the axial force / stress in the rails.

-Whilst not apparent from the size of the model shown, the structure illustrated above is 325m long and consists of two decks, each with two 25 m spans followed by three decks, each with three 25 m spans.
+Whilst not apparent from the size of the model shown, the structure illustrated above is 325m long and consists of two decks, each with two 25m spans followed by three decks, each with three 25m spans.
 One pier / bearing support for each deck is represented by a restraining spring which takes account of the deflection characteristics of the pier / bearing system in accordance with UIC774-3.
 All of the remaining piers / bearing supports are roller supports allowing longitudinal movement of the decks.
 Under the effect of temperature on the structure the axial force / stress in either of the tracks / rails can be seen to vary.
 This is primarily due to the interaction between the movable and fixed structural components.

 See also:

-Any modelling and analysis capabilities described on this page are dependent upon the LUSAS software product and version in use.
+Any modelling, design and analysis capabilities described are dependent upon the LUSAS software product, version and option in use.